-Reimbursement for non-Autism Spectrum Disorder (ASD) services to Psychologists, Licensed Clinical Social Workers (LCSW), and Licensed Professional Counselors (LPC) for EPSDT-eligible beneficiaries is the lesser of the usual and customary charge or based on ninety percent (90%) of the most recent final Medicare fee schedule published by the Centers for Medicare and Medicaid Services (CMS) as of April 1 each year and effective July 1 and updated annually.
+Reimbursement for non-Autism Spectrum Disorder services to Psychologists, Licensed Clinical Social Workers (LCSW), and Licensed Professional Counselors (LPC) for EPSDT-eligible beneficiaries is the lesser of the usual and customary charge or based on ninety percent (90%) of the most recent final Medicare fee schedule published by the Centers for Medicare and Medicaid Services (CMS) as of April 1 each year and effective July 1 and updated annually.

-The Division of Medicaid reimburses ASD services in accordance with the most recent publication of the Current Procedural Terminology (CPT) ©American Medical Association.
+The Division of Medicaid reimburses Autism Spectrum Disorder (ASD) services in accordance with the most recent publication of the Current Procedural Terminology (CPT) ©American Medical Association.
 Reimbursement for ASD service codes is the lesser of the usual and customary charge or a rate calculated by an actuarial firm based on Division of Medicaid anticipated mix of providers delivering each service, Bureau of Labor Statistics (BLS) wage and benefit information, provider overhead cost estimates, and annual hours at work and percentage of work time that is billable.
-The rates are updated annually based on changes in the seasonally adjusted health care and social assistance compensation for civilian workers as reported by BLS on July 1 and are effective for services provided on or after July 1.
+The rates effective for July 1st for 2017, 2018 and 2019 were updated annually based on changes in the seasonally adjusted health care and social assistance compensation for civilian workers as reported by BLS on July 1.
+Effective July 1, 2020, the rates will remain the same as those effective July 1, 2019.

-Rates for ASD services are the same for private and governmental providers and are published on the Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#.12
+Rates for ASD services are the same for private and governmental providers and are published on the Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/#.